Malaysian reflections as Asean turns 50

 Share this article

-- KL shares end morning session mixed in cautious trading
+- KL shares remain weaker at mid-day in cautious trading